This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

-If you dream about sailing around the Bay, but you’ve never set foot on a sailboat, Modern Sailing School and Club is the place to go.
-Here you can learn everything you need to know to captain your own craft eventually.
+If you dream about sailing around the Bay but you’ve never set foot on a sailboat, Modern Sailing School and Club is the place to go.
+Here, you can eventually learn everything you need to know to captain your craft.

-If you are really into biking, join up with some friends, ride over the Golden Gate Bridge and down into Sausalito.
+If you are really into biking, join up with some friends and ride over the Golden Gate Bridge and down into Sausalito.

 Head To Fort Baker For Hiking & Fishing